Bethlehem Steel Shipyard Asbestos Exposure

 Get Help with Bethlehem Steel Shipbuilding Asbestos Claims

-If you or a loved one is in need of assistance filing mesothelioma claims, we can help you.
-A mesothelioma lawyer at Goldberg, Persky & White is ready to help you right away.
+If you or a loved one is in need of assistance filing a mesothelioma claim, we can help you.
+A mesothelioma attorney at Goldberg, Persky & White is ready to help you right away.
 Call us today, we help anyone diagnosed with mesothelioma in the nation.

 History of Bethlehem Steel Shipbuilding Division

 In 1905, with sights set on the shipbuilding industry, the mighty Bethlehem Steel Corporation, located in Bethlehem Pennsylvania purchased its first shipyard; the Union Iron Works in San Francisco.
 Thus, forming the Bethlehem Steel Shipbuilding Division.

 By 1913, another shipyard was purchased, the Fore River Shipyard in Quincy Massachusetts.
 Quincy soon became the headquarters for the newly incorporated Bethlehem Shipbuilding Corporation Limited or BethShip which was incorporated in 1917.